PrimeCodeLabs/PrimeCodeLabs.github.io/_posts/advanced-python/2023-06-25-advanced-memory-management.md

 ---
 layout: post
-title: "Advanced Memory Management in Python: Understanding the Garbage Collector and Optimizing Memory Usage"
+title: "Advanced Memory Management in Python: Understanding the Garbage Collector and Optimising Memory Usage"
 date: 2024-06-25 17:57:37 +0000
 categories: memory views python
 ---

 # Advanced Memory Management in Python

 This topic has fascinated me for years, and today, I want to take you through the labyrinth of Python's memory management.
 If you've ever wondered why your Python program's memory usage seems unpredictable or why it slows down, you're in the right place.
-We're going to dissect Python's garbage collector, explore its workings, and uncover techniques to optimize your code’s memory usage.
+We're going to dissect Python's garbage collector, explore its workings, and uncover techniques to optimise your code’s memory usage.
 So, let’s get started!

 #### What is Python's Garbage Collector?